FlippedCodes/Unofficial-Resonite-Docs/README.md

 - [x] Create render plugin to display protoflux nodes with dynamic content.
 - [x] Create full list of a Protoflux nodes
 - [ ] Hide drop shadow when sidebar is closed.
-- [ ] Look into how to use Github Pages with Docsify
+- [x] Look into how to use Github Pages with Docsify
-- [ ] Fix Light-Dark switcher overlapping with text on mobile.
+- [x] Fix Light-Dark switcher overlapping with text on mobile.
+- [x] Make ebedding partial content a thing